ogbanugot/Robosapien-Object-Detector-using-Darkflow/README.md

 ## Install Darkflow
 Install darkflow from [here](https://github.com/thtrieu/darkflow).
+Ensure to go through the readme thoroughly.
 You can build for both python2 and python3.

 ## The necessary files
 The ./cfg and ./bin directories in this repository contain the cfg and weight file.
-You can use this to train a single class object detector from scratch.
+You can use these files to train a single class object detector from scratch.
 ./built_graph contains the built graph as a protobuf (.pb) file and the meta file (.meta).
 See the darkflow repository for more on these files.
 Integrate these folders with their respective darkflow directories.
 You will have to create the ./built_graph directory in darkflow, just copy and paste it.